tuzz/delta/README.md

 #=> []

 delta.deletions.to_a
-#=> [#<struct type="Water">]
+#=> [#<Pokemon @species="Magikarp", @name="Splashy", @type="Water">]
 ```

 In this example, both 'Electric' and 'Flying' types appear in both collections.
-The only difference is the deletion of all 'Water' type Pokemon as a result of
+The only difference is the deletion of all 'Water' type Pokemon.
+Note that Delta
-removing 'Magikarp' from the first collection.
+will only return the first object that matches the deleted type.

 ## Rails Support

 Delta has added support for Rails applications.
-If the given collections are of
+If the collections are of class
-class ActiveRecord::Relation, Delta will try to improve performance by reducing
+ActiveRecord::Relation, Delta will try to improve performance by reducing the
-the number of select queries on the database.
-This isn't perfect and may not
+number of select queries on the database.
+This may not work with old versions of
-work with old versions of Rails.
+Rails.

 ## In the Wild